CalCorbin/selenium-with-nodejs/README.md

 # Selenium with Node JS

 This is a suite of selenium tests written with Node JS.
 These tests verify that https://www.thelioncrest.com is up and running.
+The plan is to eventually organize this suite into the page object pattern.

 ## Instructions